 This idea sparked when I saw these awesome cast iron and mini cast iron skillets on the H-E-B shelves.
-This super easy and delicious skillet cookie was shared with us from Rocco DiSpirito and I thought how fun would it be to make it for the festive season?!
+This super easy and delicious skillet cookie was shared with us by Rocco DiSpirito, and I said “How fun would it be to make this for the festive season”?

-Tip: Make sure the cookie and skillet are completely cool before wrapping.
-If you do not have the clear wrap, parchment paper is a good alternative!
+Tip: Ensure the cookie and skillet are completely cool before wrapping.
+Parchment paper is a good alternative if you do not have a clear wrap.

 Rocco DiSpirito’s Chocolate Chip Skillet Cookie

 - 1 stick unsalted grass-fed butter, at room temperature, +1 tablespoon for the skillet

 - 1/4 cup brown sugar erythritol -can also use granulated Stevia or granulated monk fruit sugar

 - 1/4 cup granulated erythritol -can also use granulated Stevia or granulated monk fruit sugar